mark-church/docker-pets/README.md

 #Docker Pets as a Service
 PaaS is a simple application that's useful for testing out features of Docker Datacenter.

+If you are interested in contributing to Docker PaaS please check out the [Release Notes & Roadmap.](https://github.com/mark-church/pets/blob/master/ROADMAP.md).

 PaaS is comprised of two images:

 - `chrch/paas` is a front-end Python Flask container that serves up random images of housepets, depending on the given configuration